 The major rehabilitation program to repair the piers and replace the paint coating continued as planned.
-Two new contracts were awarded to continue the program activities until 2024-2025.
-It should also be noted that the work to replace the access walkways was completed during the first quarter.
+The two contracts recently awarded have allowed the contractor to mobilize on new components of the bridge and begin work that will extend through 2024-2025.

 The detailed preliminary project study for the widening of the multifunctional path located on the bridge is underway.
 A report will be issued in the third quarter of 2022-2023.
 With respect to the development of a memorial circuit, which is the subject of ongoing discussions with the Mohawk Community of Kahnawà:ke, the schedule for the completion of the preliminary project study is to be confirmed.
 Coordination is underway with the Mohawk Council of Kahnawà:ke (MCK) to confirm the scope of the project and to ensure the social acceptability of the new layouts and the connection of the bridge's multifunctional path to the municipal network.
-A consultation of the community is an important step in the social acceptability of these projects
+A consultation of the community is an important step in the social acceptability of these projects.